yuzhou2/swagger-doclet/README.md

 	<tr><td>-optionalParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are optional.
 The default list contains optionalParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-csvParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are csv/multi valued.
 The default list contains csvParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-paramsMinValueTags</td><td>This adds additional tags to the list of javadoc tags used for setting minimum values for operation parameters.
+The default list contains paramsMinValue, paramsMinimumValue, minValues.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-paramsMaxValueTags</td><td>This adds additional tags to the list of javadoc tags used for setting maximum values for operation parameters.
+The default list contains paramsMaxValue, paramsMaximumValue, maxValues.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-requiredFieldTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether model fields are required.
 The default list contains required and requiredField.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>